animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 where $\mathrm{I}_I^n$ represents composability of $n \in \mathbb{Z}$ observers $I \subseteq \mathbb{N}, |I| = n$.

+Notice there is no contradiction to the earlier definitions and theorems.

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.